-- where appropriate, services are delivered using a case management framework or similar, with an expectation that responses provided include advice and referral, individualised risk and needs assessment, individualised safety and support planning (see 4.2), direct service and case coordination and a system for ongoing review of cases - services are delivered from a client centred framework where dignity of choice and self-determination are respected - where appropriate, assessments include consideration for and of children, family, kinship relations and support networks - recognition of diversity and intersectionality - evidence of culturally safe practice, for example: - acknowledgement of local systems, processes, knowledge and skills - understanding that a response in the best interest of the client may be an adaptation of a case management framework and include a wider family lens - a holistic approach to seeking information about the availability of services in each community - working in close collaboration with Aboriginal and Torres Strait Islander people, families, communities, and Elders.
+- Where appropriate, services are delivered using a case management framework or similar, with an expectation that responses provided include advice and referral, individualised risk and needs assessment, individualised safety and support planning (see 4.2), direct service and case coordination and a system for ongoing review of cases. - Services are delivered from a client centered framework where dignity of choice and selfdetermination are respected. - Where appropriate, assessments include consideration for and of children, family, kinship relations and support networks. - Recognition of diversity and intersectionality. - Evidence of culturally safe practice. - Acknowledgement of local systems, processes, knowledge and skills. - Understanding that a response in the best interest of the client may be an adaptation of a case management framework and include a wider family lens. - A holistic approach to seeking information about the availability of services in each community. - Working in close collaboration with Aboriginal and Torres Strait Islander people, families, communities, and Elders.